 - Intros, Vamps, and Endings

-- Assignment 3: Revise Song in a Visual Media Friendly Format
+- Assignment 3: Revise Song Draft

-- Library Music, What Is It?
+- Library Music: What is It?

 - What Do Music Libraries Want from Their Writers?

-- Tell Me What You Are?
+- Tell Me What You Are!

 - How Do I Stack Up!